 Badges signify that a Girl Scout completed all the steps needed to earn this recognition for the new skills they learned.
 Each badge takes a Girl Scout through the steps of learning about the skill, practicing, and demonstrating it.
 Badge topics range from the outdoors to STEM, or art, and even career exploration.
 They’re a great way to try something new and see if you enjoy it.

 Love being outdoors?
-Follow your passion and sign up for weekend camping trips as a Juliette.
+Follow your passion and sign up for weekend camping trips as an Individually Registered Member (IRM).
 Camp as often as you want and meet other Girl Scouts who share your enthusiasm for the great outdoors.

 Expand your horizons by spending a week at camp in the summer or exploring local state parks.
 As a Cadette, Senior, or Ambassador (grades 6–12), you can even explore the United States—or the world!—by traveling to other Girl Scout camps.